CONFLATOR: Incorporating Switching Point based Rotatory Positional Encodings for Code-Mixed Language Modeling: Experiments and Results

-The perplexity scores of different language models such as Transformer, GPT-2, and BERT in comparison with CONFALTOR are shown in \ref{table:intrinsic}.
+\textbf{Intrinsic Evaluation:} The perplexity scores of baseline language models in comparison with CONFLATOR on code-mixed language modeling task are shown in \ref{table:intrinsic}.
 We see that our model performs much better than other models.